y0014984/65-o-fun/NOTES.md

 ## Current Todos

+-   Write Keyboard Bios Routine (separate Repository)
+    -   Allow Shifted Chars
+    -   Prevent Multi-Scans (Key Repeat)
+    -   Add keyboard input buffer
+-   Add manual breakpoint in debug view
 -   auto-adjust of domUpdateInstructionsInterval to match currentFPS with targetFPS
--   Test and fix keyboard input and IRQ()
 -   Fix v-model problems in Debug.vue
--   Add manual breakpoint in debug view
 -   rename vars: sInt8, uInt8
--   Write Keyboard Bios Routine (separate Repository)
 -   Track Command Speed and adjust cycle runtime for each command
--   Reset (Registers, Memory, Screen, Statistics, and all together)
--   Add keyboard input buffer
 -   Use setters and getters (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_objects#defining_getters_and_setters)
 -   Use Proxy to detect mem changes (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
 -   devide into separate components; Create a separate module for computer and the depending classes, that are not UI dependent